AngelosPapanikolaou/healthcareanalytics/README.md

 # healthcareanalytics
 Some SQL queries on a healthcare database.
-Will update for more--
+I also provide the unaltered tables for each task.

+Will keep this updated--